Frequently Asked Questions:

 puppy for you and assures you that we will not sell the puppy to another buyer.

-Deposits must be for at least $150.
-Fifty dollars of a deposit is
+Deposits must be for at least $550.
+One hundred and fifty dollars ( $150) of a deposit is

 non-refundable if you change your mind about getting the puppy.
 The entire